January 11, 2019

 Down the drain: Reduce trash with a food waste disposer

-But while food waste disposers are capable of handling a wide array of scraps, they’re not made for everything.
-Putting the wrong things down the disposer can damage the appliance or cause problems in your plumbing and sewer system.
-Check your food waste disposer’s use and care manual for the specifics on any types of food that should be avoided.
+While food waste disposers can handle a wide array of food scraps, they are not made for everything.
+Putting the wrong things down the disposer can damage the appliance and cause problems in your plumbing and/or sewer system.
+Food waste disposers can handle most types of food waste that are produced in a typical home, but they have different capabilities.
+Your disposer’s use-and-care manual is the best resource to learn what your model can and cannot grind.

 • Avoid putting large amounts of food waste down the disposer at once.
 This can clog the drain.

-• Run cold water when using your disposer.
+• Run cold water when using your disposer and continue to run it for a few minutes after grinding.
 This will ensure that the scraps flow properly through your plumbing.

-• Never pour oil or fat down the food waste disposer.
+• Never put oil, grease fat down the food waste disposer.
 This can lead to clogged pipes.

 Related posts